Cheapest Out of State Tuition Colleges by State

 - Total tuition cost: $12,322

 Brigham Young University – Idaho is the school with the fourth lowest out of state tuition costs on our list.
-Located in the rural city of Rexburg, Idaho, BYU-Idaho has always been committed to providing a quality education at affordable rates to students all over.
+Located in the rural city of Rexburg, Idaho, BYU-Idaho has always been committed to providing quality education at affordable rates to students all over.
 While its campus population has been growing upwards of 17,000 students, the school’s online presence is larger than ever.
 BYU-I’s Pathways program is a gateway to a college education for people that may not otherwise have the opportunity for schooling.
 The Pathways program helps nontraditional students transition into college programs by preparing them with the skills they need to succeed before they begin college classes.

 Illinois – Eastern Illinois University